 Hey, look—it’s Marilyn Monroe in The Misfits.

-The Misfits was a 1961 film about a hunt for wild horses; it starred Marilyn Monroe and Clark Gable.
+Marilyn Monroe (born Norma Jeane Mortenson; 1926-1962) was a model, actress and the embodiment of the phrase "blonde bombshell."
+The Misfits is a 1961 film about a hunt for wild horses; it stars Monroe and Clark Gable.

 Oil can!
 Oil can!

 In the 1939 film The Wizard of Oz, based on the 1900 L. Frank Baum children’s novel The Wonderful Wizard of Oz, “oil can” are the first tentative and barely audible words spoken to Dorothy by the Tin Man, a.k.a.
 The Tin Woodsman.
 He is asking her to oil his joints, which have rusted solid, so that he can speak and move.
 (Tin, of course, does not rust, but it is possible he was made of tin-plated steel or iron, as many children’s toys were at the time the book was written, which would.)